kevin15daniel/Intel-AI-Hackathon-24/README.md

 ---

-# **Real-Time Multimodal Emotion and Thought Interpretation using Transformer-based Generative AI for Mental Well-Being**
+# **Real-Time Multimodal Emotion and Thought Interpretation using Transformer-based Generative AI for Mental Wellness**

 This repository contains the code and resources for a competitive hackathon project.
 The goal is to develop a multimodal AI system capable of reading and interpreting human thoughts and emotions in real-time while maintaining privacy, autonomy, and ethical standards.
 The solution leverages Transformer-based architecture and Intel oneAPI optimizations for performance and scalability.